MainulDip/KotlinEveryday/kotlin-state-management.md

     }
 }
 ```
 The object will be instantiated and its init blocks will be executed lazily upon first access, in a thread-safe way.
 To achieve this, a Kotlin object actually relies on a Java static initialization block.
-The above Kotlin object will be compiled to the following equivalent Java code :
+The above Kotlin object will be compiled to the following equivalent Java-code:
 ```java
 public final class SomeSingleton {
    public static final SomeSingleton INSTANCE;